Modelling Lateral Spread in Wire Flat Rolling

-Although research exists on the modelling of lateral spread in thick plate rolling~\citep{chitkara1966some,lahoti1974hill,oh1975approximate,Nikhaily,Kennedy}, wire flat rolling has received less attention. \Citeauthor{kazeminezhad2005width} published a series of papers studying different parameters in wire rolling~\citep{kazeminezhad2005width,kazeminezhad2006pressure,kazeminezhad2008error}.
-Initially, \citet{kazeminezhad2005width} developed a relationship for the width of the contact area between the rolls and the wire.
-Their equation was based on experimental and FE observations of the formation of X-shaped shear bands in the wire cross-section during the rolling process \citep{Semiatin1984FormabilityAW,pesin2002mathematical}, along with the assumption that as the height reduction increases, the shear bands rotate while maintaining a constant length.
-This equation was then applied alongside the slab method~\citep{kazeminezhad2006pressure}, leading to a pressure hill distribution.
+Although research exists on the modelling of lateral spread in thick plate rolling~\citep[e.g.][]{chitkara1966some,lahoti1974hill,oh1975approximate,Nikhaily,Kennedy}, wire flat rolling has received less attention. \Citeauthor{kazeminezhad2008error} (\citeyear{kazeminezhad2005width,kazeminezhad2006pressure,kazeminezhad2008error}) published a series of papers studying different parameters in wire rolling. \Citet{kazeminezhad2005width} developed a relationship for the width of the contact area between the rolls and the wire.
+Their equation was based on experimental and FE observations of the formation of X-shaped shear bands in the wire cross-section during the rolling process \citep{Semiatin1984FormabilityAW,pesin2002mathematical}, along with the assumption that as the height reduction increases, the shear bands rotate while maintaining a constant length. \Citet{kazeminezhad2006pressure} then applied this equation alongside the slab method, leading to a pressure hill distribution.
 The study employs the Tresca yield criterion, assuming the longitudinal stress $\sigma_{xx}$ to be the minimum stress, the vertical stress $\sigma_{yy}$ to be the maximum stress, and the compressive stress in the lateral direction, $\sigma_{zz}$, to lie between them.
-Although $\sigma_{zz}$ is implicitly included in the yield function, and therefore in calculating the roll pressure, since the value of $\sigma_{zz}$ is unknown, it must be approximated to find the lateral spread. \Citet{kazeminezhad2005width} initially assumed $\sigma_{zz}$ to take a value between plane strain and plane stress, written as $m\sigma_{yy}$, where $m$ is a fitting parameter taking values between 0 and 0.5.
+Although $\sigma_{zz}$ is implicitly included in the yield function, and therefore in calculating the roll pressure, the value of $\sigma_{zz}$ is unknown and must be approximated to find the lateral spread. \Citet{kazeminezhad2005width} therefore assumed that $\sigma_{zz}$ takes a value between plane strain and plane stress, written as $\alpha\sigma_{yy}$, where $\alpha$ is a fitting parameter taking values between 0 and 0.5.
 Using flow rule equations and setting $\sigma_{xx}$ to be zero at the end of the roll gap, they then wrote